-1 We use the term "forecast interval," rather than "confidence interval," to reflect the random nature of target, namely the realized (rather than expected, median, etc.) transfer error, but we could view these intervals as confidence intervals for these random targets.
+1 We use the term "forecast interval," rather than "confidence interval," to reflect the random nature of the target, namely the realized (rather than expected, median, etc.) transfer error, but they can also be viewed as confidence intervals for these random targets.